bitsofcotton/bitsofcotton/README-shadow.md

 I saw a brain outsourcing service via some social bookmark hot entries, I don't have any relation with them.

 I need the time to read the things I bought before (the books from publishers and the reports that google scholar finds, and the games that i.e. amazon sales.)

+The e-mail account that I use often losts mail including account login confirmation.
+So it might be intercepted nor filtered by spam filter.
+And this is low probability but also my line account is.